Whether you’ve just been bitten by the running bug or doing it for a while now, you know running could be boring sometimes.

 If you think that’s fun too, then tune in to this podcast.
 Bring in some fun to your run!

 Paul Scheer, June Diane Raphael and Jason Mantzoukas definitely have a lot to say about bad movies.

-It’s hard not to laugh when people make fun of something in a very graphic way.
+And it’s definitely entertaining when people make fun of something in a very graphic way.

 If you watch out for bad movies because they’re so ridiculous they make you giggle, you’re not alone.

-Best comment on the movie Beastly that cracked me up: “I am watching him with open wounds all over his body that I just wanna be like, ‘Can’t someone put some Bacitracin on this?’ “
+Best comment on the movie Beastly that cracked me up: “I am watching him with open wounds all over his body that I just wanna be like, ‘Can’t someone put some Bacitracin on this?’ “ I died.

 14. The Morning Shakeout

 This is perfect for your morning runs if you’re serious about setting your mind and mood to it.